-Most of my undergraduate teaching has been in ethical theory, applied ethics, and philosophy of science.
-I teach biomedical ethics and philosophy of science each at least once a year, and both are now being taught in online formats as well as in traditional classrooms.
-My graduate seminars have been on a range of topics, from the ethics of war to the work of Charles Darwin to experimental philosophy.
+Most of my undergraduate teaching has been in ethical theory, applied ethics, and philosophy of science; biomedical ethics is the course I teach most often.
+My graduate seminars have been on a range of topics, including: philosophy of law, the ethics of war, the work of Charles Darwin, and experimental philosophy.

 Phil 2010: Introduction to Ethics